Triple M Melbourne: Eon FM: The Birth of Commercial FM Radio

 At first, Eon FM played songs that "would not be played elsewhere", having no playlist and avoiding Top 40 songs.
 Said Armstrong, "we thought we were going to be the beginning of a new era.
 It took us a while to realise we were wrong."

 Eon FM performed better than the other non-commercial FM stations, but was easily beaten by the AM stations.
 Management was worried, and shareholders were asked to invest another $1 million between them only a year after the station was launched.

 Programme Director Lee Simon then went against the flow of the album rock formats favoured by Australia's FM stations and radically changed Eon's format by playing Top 40 hits and staging outdoor concerts.
 Molly Meldrum, host of Countdown, was even invited to do a regular breakfast spot with Gavin Wood, the voice-over man of Countdown.
 Gavin and Molly's partnership included a segment of their own version of the crime fighters "Batman and Robin".
 They even appeared in the Moomba procession as the crime fighting duo in the Batmobile.
 The combination of Gavin and Molly proved to be a ratings winner when finally in 1985, Eon FM topped Melbourne's ratings.
 Ken Gibson was the stations first Advertising and Marketing Manager.

-In early 1986, 3EON FM was sold to Triple M Sydney, owned by Hoyts, for $37.5 million.
+In early 1986, 3EON FM was sold to Triple M for $37.5 million.
 The deal was reportedly negotiated by Wheatley, who subsequently became the managing director of Hoyts Media.
-The station was rebranded 3MMM on 27 November 1988, and was moved to the current frequency.
+The station was rebranded Triple M on 27 November 1988, and was moved to the current frequency.

 Triple M Melbourne

-In 1987, a new style of breakfast show had begun taking shape on 3MMM featuring a team of comedians known as The D-Generation.
+In 1987, a new style of breakfast show had begun taking shape on Triple M featuring a team of comedians known as The D-Generation.
 With a successful sketch show on ABC TV behind them and initially hired in 1986 by Lee Simon to write comedy pieces for The John Peters Breakfast Show, the team of Tom Gleisner (1986–92), Santo Cilauro (1986–92), Rob Sitch (1986, 1989–91), Tony Martin (1987–91), Michael Veitch (1987–89), Mick Molloy (1990–92), and Jason Stephens (1990–92), successfully took over the breakfast air waves; even recruiting a member of the news team, Jane Kennedy (1988–92).
-(Marg Downey, Magda Szubanski and Judith Lucy also had small stints on the show).
+Marg Downey, Magda Szubanski and Judith Lucy also had small stints on the show.
 The show had a number of anchors during its run, notably Ian Rogerson (1987), Peter O’Callaghan (1988) and Kevin Hillier (1990–92), but it is the sixteen month 'anchorless' period (September 88-December 89) that is best-remembered by fans.

 The show had a popular mix of sketches, characters and clever comedy, producing a number of best-of CDs.

-In September 1990, 3MMM moved from the original South Melbourne premises to the 8th Floor, 140 Bourke Street, Melbourne.
+In September 1990, Triple M moved from the original South Melbourne premises to the 8th Floor, 140 Bourke Street in the Melbourne central business district.

 The on-air line-up in 1991 consisted of: